Evidence of good moral character and personal fitness must be provided upon admission to the following educator

 Contact the Woodring Certification Office if you already have DCYF or OSPI clearance or if you have been fingerprinted for any reason in the last 1.5 years.

 Office of the Superintendent of Public Instruction (OSPI) fingerprinting - follow link to get instructions and find locations.
 The fingerprinting background check is valid for two years.

 - or Department of Children, Youth, and Families (DCYF) - teacher candidates admitted to an Early Childhood Education endorsement program complete a fingerprint background check through the DEL, then submit the results to OSPI.
 For detailed instructions on the DCYF process click here.

 Clearance by the OSPI Office of Professional Practices

-Incidents reported through these two processes are reviewed by the WWU Certification Officer and investigated by the OSPI Office of Professional Practices.
+Incidents reported through these two processes are investigated by the OSPI Office of Professional Practices.
 No student may participate in a University-sponsored activity in the public schools until cleared by the Washington State Patrol record check, and if applicable, investigated and cleared by OSPI.
 Clearance by OSPI is valid for two years and must be maintained until program completion and recommendation for certification.

 Other Evidence of Character and Fitness

 Students must abide by their program's conduct policies.
 Toward the end of a Residency candidate’s program and prior to recommendation for the first certificate, the Dean of Woodring College of Education is required by Washington Administrative Code to sign an affidavit affirming that faculty and staff "have no knowledge related to the applicant’s character and fitness that would adversely affect the applicant’s ability to serve in a certificated role."